 - 1. Quoted market prices in active markets for the same assets or liabilities; - 2.
-Quoted market prices in active markets for similar assets and liabilities (with adjustments to reflect differences where necessary); and - 3.
+Quoted market prices in active markets for similar assets and liabilities (with adjustments to reflect differences where necessary); - 3.
 Alternative methods of valuation.

-The criteria to determine whether a market is active are consistent with IFRS 13: Fair Value Measurement.
-An "Active market" under IFRS is defined as a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
+The Company considers markets to be active where transactions take place with sufficient frequency and volume for pricing information to be available on an ongoing basis.
+Where the Company has concluded that markets are not active, alternative methods for valuation are used.
 The assets, classified as Level 1 and Level 2 under IFRS 13: Fair Value Measurement, are deemed as market consistent under SII.
 The assets classified as Level 3, for which there is no active market, are considered to use alternative valuation methods under SII.
 The Company has not used any alternative methods of valuation.